itsnaved/WeatherNow/README.md

 ## ✨ Features
 - Get real-time weather updates.
-- Displays temperature, humidity, wind speed, and weather conditions.
+- Displays temperature, real time and date and weather conditions.
 - Responsive design.

 ## 🚀 How to Use